MartinEesmaa/awesome-compopt/README.md

 If you're using Windows, replace `/dev/null` by NULL.
 After that you can insert manually crop command and remove cropdetect filter.

+Also if you want to make smaller file size from ZMBV compressed video, you can use 7-Zip to compress maximize as possible without loss such as video quality or/and colorspace.

+Otherwise if you want to encode to lossless video codec, it may not match MD5 sums due frames color loss or different colorspace.

 ## Web

 * [Tidy](https://github.com/htacg/tidy-html5)